Mitsubishi Lancer (A70): 1973–1976

 There were three body styles (four if the Celeste liftback/coupé is included), two- and four-door sedans and a rarely seen five-door station wagon introduced in September 1973.
 In October 1975 the smallest engine was replaced by another 1.2-litre four, the 80 hp 4G36.
 In November, the entire engine lineup lost around eight–nine percent of its power, as a result of the stricter emissions standards for 1976.
 Reflecting a popular appearance during the 1970s, the Lancer adopted "coke bottle styling" on the sedan and wagon for this entire generation.

 Originally, the Lancer received an OHV 1.2-litre Neptune 4G42, an OHC 1.4-litre Saturn 4G33 or the larger 1.6-litre 4G32.
 Power outputs were 70 PS, 92 PS, and 100 PS respectively for what was called A71, A72 and A73 models.
 The 1600 GSR, introduced in September, used two Mikuni-made twin-barrel Solex carburetors for 110 PS at 6,700 rpm.

-This vehicle was sold as the Colt Lancer in the United Kingdom, Ireland and other European countries.
+This vehicle was sold as the Colt Lancer in the United Kingdom, where it went on sale in late 1974.
+This name was also used in Ireland and a few other European countries.
 In some Latin American countries, as for example, in El Salvador, the car initially was known as the Dodge Lancer.
 This reluctance to use the Mitsubishi brand in many export markets stemmed from a fear of buyer resistance amongst those who could still remember fighting Japanese pilots in Mitsubishi A6M Zeros.

 In the Australian market, the first generation models were initially sold under the Chrysler Valiant Lancer name, with approximately 11,800 units sold between late 1974 and 1979.
 The original LA series was released in September 1974 in two levels of specification, a basic two-door EL and the four-door GL sedan which offered a higher level of equipment.
 Only one engine was offered, the 1,439 cc single cam, alloy-head four-cylinder engine rated at 92 hp at 6,300 rpm.
 This could be paired with either an all-synchromesh four-speed manual, or a three-speed automatic.

 European market Lancers received the 1.2, 1.4 and 1.6-litre Saturn 80 engines, with claimed output of 55 PS, 68 PS, and 82 PS DIN (GSR).
 The 1.6-litre engine was reserved for the two-door version, while four-door sedans only received the 1.4.
 Top speeds were 150, 155, and 165 km/h.